 22. Model your services

 Make sure you always look your best.
-No one will want a haircut from a stylist with bad hair, or a manicure from a technician that is in desperate need of one them-self.
+No one will want a haircut from a stylist with bad hair, or a manicure from a technician that is in desperate need of one themselves.
 Take time to pamper yourself to ensure you are feeling and looking your best for your clients.
 This goes for your staff too.

 23. Work with other local businesses

 Building relationships with other businesses in your local area can be extremely beneficial.
 Whether it’s a local newspaper where you can promote your salon or a photographer who can help you take some beautiful images for your website and social media.
 They may also recommend your salon or become a regular customer if you build up a good relationship.
-It’s a win win situation for both businesses.
+It’s a win-win situation for both businesses.

 24. Monitoring and Reporting